itsnotajulius/Java/JavaNote.md

 #### Iterator:

-Used to loop through collections (ArrayList, HashSet);
+Used to loop through collections (ArrayList, HashSet)

 ## Operators: